jasp-stats/jasp-desktop/Resources/Help/analyses/mlclusteringdensitybased.md

 #### Assignment Box
 - Variables: In this box, the variables are selected that are included in the analysis.

+#### Training Parameters
+#### Algorithmic Settings
+- Epsilon neighborhood size: reflects the size of the radius wherein there must be a minimal amount of core points that results in the density of that neighborhood to exceed a certain threshold.
+By exceeding this threshold, point (i.e., observations) can generate a cluster.
+- Min. core points: reflects the minimal amount of points that need to be in the Epsilon neighborhood to let points form a cluster.
+The Eps and MinPts parameters determine the density level and regulate how many points need to be in a given radius to exceed a certain threshold for forming a cluster.
+- Distance: specify the used dissimilarity measurement.
+Normal density uses the geometric distance between two points and is entirely based on the magnitude of the distance.
+In contrast, correlated density is a correlation-based dissimilarity measurement, which examines the linear association observations and if these correlations are high, these observations are considered to be similar.
+Normal density is set as default.
+- Scale variables: scales the variables.
+Standardization ensures that values of variables from different scales range into a specific similar scale.
+As a result, standardizing provides numerical stability, which improves the clustering output.
+JASP uses the Z-score standardization of a mean of 0 and a standard deviation of 1.
+This option is selected by default.
+- Set seed: gives the option to set a seed for your analysis.
+Setting a seed will exclude random processes influencing an analysis.

 #### Tables
 - Cluster information: displays the size of each cluster.
 This option is selected by default.
 - Within sum of squares: displays the within sum of squares of each cluster.
 This option is selected by default.